esphome/esphome-docs/components/sprinkler.rst

 - **valves** (**Required**, *list*): A list of valves the controller should use.
 Each valve consists of:

   - **enable_switch_name** (*Optional*, *string*): The name for the switch component to be used to enable this valve to be run as a part of a full cycle of the system.
+When this switch is turned off, the valve will be excluded from a full cycle of the system.
+When this switch is turned on or not provided, the controller will include the valve in a full cycle of the system.
   - **valve_switch_name** (**Required**, *string*): The name for the switch component to be used to control the valve for this part of the sprinkler system (often referred to as a "zone").
+When this switch is turned on, the controller's "auto-advance" feature is disabled and it will activate the associated valve for its ``run_duration`` multiplied by the controller's multiplier value.
+When this switch is turned off, the ``sprinkler.shutdown`` action is called (see below).
   - **pump_switch** (*Optional*, :ref:`Switch <config-switch>`): This is the :ref:`switch <config-switch>`
     component to be used to control the valve's pump or other upstream electric valve.
-  - **run_duration** (**Required**, :ref:`config-time`): The duration in seconds this valve should remain open after it is activated.
+  - **run_duration** (**Required**, :ref:`config-time`): The duration in seconds this valve should remain on/open after it is activated.
 Note that ``valve_open_delay`` cuts into this interval while ``valve_overlap`` extends it.
 When a given valve is activated, the controller's multiplier value is multiplied by this value to determine the run duration for the valve, thus allowing the run duration for all valves/zones to be proportionally increased or decreased as desired.
   - **valve_switch** (**Required**, :ref:`Switch <config-switch>`): This is the :ref:`switch <config-switch>`
     component to be used to control the valve that operates the given section or zone of the sprinkler system.
+    *It is not recommended to expose this switch to the front end.*

 .. _sprinkler-controller-actions: